filipelsilva/dotfiles-public/README.md

 and some plugins were added on order to improve the experience (mostly surround words with characters, comment stuff quickly, and change indentation settings according to the file that is being edited).
-If ripgrep (`rg`) is installed, it will be used as the grep program, and if `fzf` is installed, it will be used for the functions to edit files (mapped to \<Leader\>[f,ff,F]), and the fzf-vim plugin will be installed to have some easier use cases.
+If ripgrep (`rg`) is installed, it will be used as the grep program, and if `fzf` is installed, it will be used for the functions to edit files (mapped to \<Leader\>[f,ff,F]), and the fzf-vim plugin will be installed, which adds integration with ripgrep and some other packages, to provide some quite useful functions.
 Otherwise, normal Vim methods will be used.

 It automatically installs a simple plugin manager (minpac) that uses Vim's runtimepath, if the system has `git` (well, if it hadn't, the probability you